rayaman/multi/README.md

 Jobs
 ----
 Jobs were a strange feature that was created for throttling connections!
-When I was building a irc bot around this library I couldn't have messages posting too fast due to restrictions.
+When I was building an IRC bot around this library I couldn't have messages posting too fast due to restrictions.
 Jobs allowed functions to be added to a queue that were executed after a certain amount of time has passed
 ```lua
 require("multi") -- jobs use alarms I am pondering if alarms should be added to the core or if jobs should use timers instead...
 -- jobs are built into the core of the library so no need to require them